 The Stubborn Mule is just south of Lake Eola.
 They are well-known for their mule cocktails, of course, and contemporary twist on American food.
 The restaurant has an industrial feel and fun energy.
 The menu has tons of variety, ranging from sandwiches to burgers to seafood entrees.
 The restauranteurs, two graduates of the Culinary Institute of America, describe this spot as their most playful restaurant concept.

-Happy Hour is every single day from 3:00 P.M. to 6:00 P.M. and includes 25% off appetizers, signature mules, signature cocktails, wines by the glass, and draft beers.
+Happy Hour is every single day from 3:00 P.M. to 6:00 P.M. and includes 25% off appetizers, signature mules, signature cocktails, and wines by the glass.
 On Friday and Saturday, there’s also a late-night Happy Hour with the same specials, from 10:00 P.M. to 11:00 P.M.
 Their outdoor seating provides a great view of the surrounding city.